nigelp/Zentara-Code/README.md

 © 2025 ZentarAI

-This project is a fork of [ZentaraCodeInc/Zentara-Code)](https://github.com/ZentaraCodeInc/Zentara-Code).
-We gratefully acknowledge all contributions made to the original project.
+## Acknowledgments

+Zentara Code is a mod from the great [Roo-Code](https://github.com/RooCodeInc/Roo-Code).
+We greatly thank the contributors of the RooCode community and the original Cline community that RooCode developed from.